Supporting extraordinary entrepreneurs

 Investec Beyond Business

-Investec Beyond Business is a social enterprise incubation programme which we run in partnership with the Bromley by Bow Centre.
+Investec Beyond Business is a social enterprise incubation programme run in partnership with the Bromley by Bow Centre, in London.
 It aims to help promising entrepreneurs who are committed to creating sustainable, profit-making businesses which also generate social outcomes.
-The programme operates in Hackney, Newham, and Tower Hamlets.
+The programme operates in Hackney, Newham and Tower Hamlets.

-Each year, Investec helps to launch five to six new social enterprises.
-The launched enterprises tackle a variety of social issues including youth unemployment, social exclusion, vulnerable families, community cohesion, homelessness, mental health, rehabilitation of ex-offenders and food poverty.
-Female applicants as well as those belonging to ethnic minorities are encouraged.
+Each year, Investec helps to launch up to six new social enterprises.
+These enterprises tackle a variety of social issues, including youth unemployment, social exclusion, vulnerable families, community cohesion, homelessness, mental health, rehabilitation of ex-offenders and food poverty.
+We look to encourage engagement from underrepresented groups such as female and ethnic minority applicants.

 375+